jayeclark/prepple/planning/DesignDoc.md

 ### 2.4 Load Calculations and Potential Bottlenecks

 One of the biggest concerns in designing a platform like this is not just ‘will it scale’, but ‘what might it have to scale to?’ and ‘what will it cost me to run the project at X scale?’
-Since this project is in part about keeping my enterprise-level system design skills sharp while job hunting, let’s run our calculations on three scenarios:
+Let’s run sample calculations on three scenarios:

 - **Niche:** Prepple stays a hobby project but attracts a small group of regular users.
 In this scenario, we have 500 registered users, 2,000 app sessions per month, and max 25 concurrent users.
 - **Side Hustle:** a moderate success story where Prepple becomes a reasonable side business with tens of thousands of registered users.
 Expect 50,000 registered users, 200,000 app sessions per month, and a max of 2,500 concurrent users.